MohsenKoohi/ParaGrapher/README.md

 between C and Java sides.
 The files are deleted at the end of a successful exuection.
 Otherwise, they should be manually deleted using `make clean-shm-files`.

-- After calling ParaGrapher, OS cache of storage contents should be dropped using [`echo 3 > /proc/sys/vm/drop_caches`](https://www.kernel.org/doc/Documentation/sysctl/vm.txt) or by calling the [`flushcache`](test/flushcache.c) program that has the same functionality but with a longer execution time.
+- After calling ParaGrapher, the cached contents of the storage should be dropped using [`echo 3 > /proc/sys/vm/drop_caches`](https://www.kernel.org/doc/Documentation/sysctl/vm.txt) or by calling the [`flushcache`](test/flushcache.c) program that has the same functionality but with a longer execution time.